Turkana people: Gallery

 Turkana women pound palm nuts to remove husks.
-Inner nut is consumed as food.
+The inner nut is then consumed as food.

 Turkana men roasting a goat as part of a communal dinner.

 Wooden stool used by Turkana men.
 Carved from solid wood and conditioned with tobacco juice.

 Tightly woven basket produced by the Turkana for everyday use.

 Wristknife worn by Turkana men.
-Can be used on and off wrist for fighting and utility purposes.
+It can be used on and off wrist for fighting and utility purposes.